 The layout is a little more forced than previous years, with two pictures of MCW pushed onto the same card.
 However, the target audience remains the same, appealing to budget collectors and youth collectors.

 Autographs drive sales and are usually the preferred option for rookie collectors.
-2013-14 Timeless Treasures includes the first official Michael Carter-Williams autographed rookie card.
+2013-14 Timeless Treasures included the first official Michael Carter-Williams autographed rookie card.
 Although the base version is not numbered, Prime (#/49) and Prime Ruby (#/25) parallels feature limited print runs.

 Like Prizm, 2013-14 Totally Certified brings collectors a shiny, mid-level card for a budget price.
 Parallels, especially Totally Gold (#/25) and Totally Green (#/5) have proven to be very popular.